-Indian Financial System Code (IFS Code) is allotted to all participating banks and branches who are members of Inter-bank Financial System Network in India.
-Whenever you need to send money to someone's bank account, you need the IFC Code and account number of that person.
+The IFS Code is allotted to various branches of banks who participate in electronic funds transfer system in India.
 This 11 digit alpha-numeric code starts with 4 alpha code followed by 7 numeric codes.
 However, the 7 numberic digits may consist of some alpha code also.

 At present, we are a sub-member of the Inter-bank Financial System through another bank - IDBI Bank.
 When you want an NEFT or RTGS in your account maintained with us, you can provide this ISC Code to the person who wishes to send NEFT or RTGS to you.